 Figure 2.4 shows the floodplain data sources by location developed for the Lower Rio Grande Planning Region.

 The compiled existing floodplain quilt data for the Lower Rio Grande Planning Region is included in the submittal GIS database layer named "ExFldHazard."
-Figure 2.5 shows a GIS coverage map of the comprehensive existing floodplain data compiled for the Lower Rio Grande Planning Region, showing the 1 and 0.2 percent annual chance floodplain quilt provided by the TWDB.
-Also indicated on this map is the mapping of the flood risk by flood type (i.e..
-Riverine, Coastal, or Local).
+Figure 2.5 shows a GIS coverage map of the comprehensive existing floodplain data compiled for the Lower Rio Grande Planning Region, showing the 1 and 0.2 percent annual chance floodplains.
+Larger detailed maps are included in Appendix A.

-The total floodplain area for each county and associated percentage distribution within the Lower Rio Grande Planning Region are also shown in Figure 2.6 and Table 2.4.
+The total floodplain area for each county and associated percentage distribution within the Lower Rio Grande Planning Region are also shown in Figure 2.6 and Table 2.3.